hwxi/CS525-2022-Fall/projects/Final/README.md

 help to do so or just have some questions, please do not hesitate to contact me ASAP.

-## Task 1: Supporting lazy-evaluation in LAMBDA
+## Task 1: Supporting Lazy-Evaluation in LAMBDA

 Note that the keyword `$lazy` corresponds to `$delay` in ATS.
 The parser translates `$lazy(...)` into a syntax of the form `T1Mlazy(...)`.
 There is also a special function `$eval` of `lazy(X) -> X` that forces the evaluation of a lazy-value.
 Note that `$eval(xs)` corresponds to `!xs` in ATS.

-### Primitive Operators for processing streams:
+### Primitive Operators for Processing Streams:

   * `strm_nil`: () -> strm(X) // strm-nil
   * `strm_cons`: (X, lazy(strm(X))) -> strm(X) // strm-cons